adityjhaa/coin-collector/README.md

 ## 🎮 Overview

 **Coin Collector** is a multiplayer 2D game built using **Go**, **Ebiten**, and **UDP networking**.
-Two players join a server, move around a shared arena, collect coins, and score points — all under strict **server authority**, simulated **network latency**, and smooth **interpolation-based rendering**.
+Players join a server, move around a shared arena, collect coins, and score points — all under strict **server authority**, simulated **network latency**, and smooth **interpolation-based rendering**.

 ---